shailesh1729/ecg-codec/docs/codec_b/architecture.md

 $$

 ### Alternate Reconstruction Algorithms
-It is entirely possible to use a deep learning based reconstruction network like CS-NET {cite}`zhang2021csnet` in the decoder.
+It is entirely possible to use a deep learning-based reconstruction network like CS-NET {cite}`zhang2021csnet` in the decoder.
 We will need to train the network with
 $\tilde{\by}$ as inputs and $\bx$ as expected output.
 However, we haven't pursued this direction yet as our focus was to study the quantization and entropy coding steps in this work.
-One concern with deep learning based architectures is that the decoder network needs to be trained separately for each encoder configuration and each database.
-The ability to dynamically change the encoder/decoder configuration parameters is severely restricted in deep learning based architectures.
+One concern with deep learning-based architectures is that the decoder network needs to be trained separately for each encoder configuration and each database.
+The ability to dynamically change the encoder/decoder configuration parameters is severely restricted in deep learning-based architectures.
-This limitation doesn't exist with BSBL type algorithms.
+This limitation doesn't exist with BSBL algorithms.

 ## Discussion